 Residency is determined in the evaluation of location of domicile, financial dependence or independence, primary purpose for living in Oregon, type and source of financial resources as well as other indicators.

 You may be considered an Oregon resident if:

-- You moved to Oregon for reasons other than to attend school - and - you have lived in Oregon for at least 12 months before registering at Portland State - and - you are financially independent.
+- You moved to Oregon for reasons other than to attend school - and - you have lived in Oregon for at least 12 months before the first day of the term in which resident status is sought at Portland State - and - you are financially independent.

 - You are a member of the armed services assigned to duty and living in Oregon.

 - You are a member of a Native American tribe which had traditional and customary tribal boundaries that included parts of the State of Oregon or which had ceded or reserved lands within the State of Oregon.

 - You have been approved for permanent residency in the U.S. and meet all other domicile and financial conditions.

 - You are financially dependent upon an Oregon resident who has been living in Oregon for at least 12 months has claimed you as a dependent for tax purposes.

 You may be considered a nonresident if: